isomerpages/imh-bicomh/pages/About BICOMH 2026.md

 the World Health Organization (WHO) estimates that one in four people will experience a mental health condition in their lifetime, underscoring the critical need for effective support systems.</p>
-<p>Inaugurated in 2024, BICOMH is organised by the Institute of Mental Health
+<p>Inaugurated in 2024, BICOMH attracted more than 500 participants from
-(IMH) together with the College of Psychiatrists and the Singapore Psychiatric Association.
-The event attracted more than 500 participants from 16 countries / regions.
-The 2nd edition will bring together leading professionals to explore "Scientific Frontiers in Mood &amp; Anxiety Disorders: Multimorbidity, Digital Innovation, and Therapeutic Transformation."</p>
+16 countries.
+The 2nd edition is co-organised with Singapore's College of Psychiatry and the Singapore Psychiatric Association.
+It will bring together leading professionals to explore "Scientific Frontiers in Mood &amp; Anxiety Disorders: Multimorbidity, Digital Innovation, and Therapeutic Transformation.</p>
 <p>&nbsp;The Congress will bring together a diverse lineup of speakers, both
 local and international, whose expertise and varied perspectives aim to drive progress in the management of mood and anxiety disorders.
 Through